A Glasgow Coma Scale of 10 indicates which level of head injury?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

 A Glasgow Coma Scale (GCS) score of 10 indicates a moderate head injury.
-The GCS is a neurological scale used to assess a person’s level of consciousness following a head injury.
-It evaluates three aspects: eye opening, verbal response, and motor response, with each category being scored.
+The GCS is a clinical tool used to assess a patient's level of consciousness after a head injury, based on three parameters: eye opening, verbal response, and motor response.
+Scores range from 3 to 15, with lower scores indicating a more severe impairment.

 Subscribe